Indian Airlines Flight 814: Actions of released prisoners

 The three released terrorists and the hijackers have since been implicated in other terrorist incidents such as the 2001 Indian Parliament attack, 2002 kidnapping and murder of American journalist Daniel Pearl, 2008 Mumbai attacks, 2016 Pathankot attack and the 2019 Pulwama attack.
-Azhar later founded Jaish-e-Muhammed in 2000, which gained notoriety for its alleged role in the various attacks that led to the death of hundreds of Indian civilians and armed forces personnel.
+Azhar later founded Jaish-e-Mohammed in 2000, which gained notoriety for its alleged role in the various attacks that led to the death of hundreds of Indian civilians and armed forces personnel.
 Sheikh went on to join Azhar at JeM in 2000 after the release.
 He was later arrested in 2002 by Pakistani authorities for the abduction and murder of Daniel Pearl.
 He also played a significant role in planning the September 2001 attacks in the United States.
 Since his release, Zargar has played an active role in training Islamic militants in Pakistan administrated Kashmir.

+Status of hijackers

 Amjad Farooqi, who was earlier involved in the 1995 kidnapping of Western tourists in Kashmir by Al-Faran, was also involved in the hijacking under the alias Mansur Hasnain.
 On 1 March 2022, one of the hijackers, Zahoor Mistry, was killed by unidentified gunmen in a drive-by shooting in Karachi, Pakistan.
 He was responsible for the murder of Rupin Katyal during the hijacking.
-On 7 May 2025, Abdul Rauf Azhar, one of the accused and alleged mastermind behind the hijacking and Mohammad Yusuf Azhar, another named suspect in the hijacking, were killed in an airstrike by the Indian Air Force in Bahawalpur, Pakistan, as a part of Operation Sindoor.
+Indian media reported that Abdul Rauf Azhar, one of the accused and alleged mastermind behind the hijacking and Mohammad Yusuf Azhar, another named suspect in the hijacking, were allegedly killed in an airstrike by the Indian Air Force in Bahawalpur, Pakistan, as a part of 2025 India–Pakistan conflict on 7 May 2025.
+However, while international media sources acknowledged an attack on an Madrasa near Bahawalpur, there was no confirmation on whether Abdul Rauf and Yusuf Azhar were present during the strike, or their whereabouts after the attack, and Pakistani media reported that only civilians were killed in the attack.